lilli-mcnally/luna-beauty/tests.md

     * Some lines are too long because they're strings.
     * I haven't changed any linting errors found in my migration files.

+#### Spell Check

+I put my README in a [Microsoft Word](https://www.microsoft.com/en/microsoft-365/word?market=af) document and used the Editor to fix spelling mistakes.

 ### Lighthouse